randy408/libspng/README.md

 libspng is an alternative to libpng, the projects are separate and the APIs are not compatible.

+# Motivation

+The goal is to provide a PNG library with a simpler API than [libpng](https://github.com/glennrp/libpng/blob/libpng16/png.h).

+Peformance is also a priority, decoding is 8% faster than libpng for truecolor images with an alpha channel and 3% faster for truecolor images.

+The testsuite is designed to test both libraries, it has already uncovered a [bug](https://sourceforge.net/p/libpng/bugs/282/) in libpng.

 # Versioning

 Releases follow the [semantic versioning](https://semver.org/) scheme with a few exceptions: